hydrogencl/SciTool_Py/README.md

 A small tool to fix the .bib file, to remove all the round bracket that can not be read by `Gummi`.
 Before running the bibliothek function of Gummi, run this script to let `Gummi` read the .bib file.

++ update: It seems like GUMMI has already fixed this bug, this is not needed.